Common Name: katsura tree

 Tolerate: Clay Soil

-Best grown in rich, moist, well-drained soils in part shade.
+Best grown in rich, moist, well-drained soils in full sun to part shade.
 Tolerates full sun, but has little tolerance for drought particularly when young.
 Best sited in a location protected from strong winds and hot afternoon sun.
 This is a dioecious tree (male and female flowers on separate trees).

 Cercidiphyllum japonicum, commonly called katsura tree, is native to Japan and China.
-It is a deciduous, single or multi-trunked, understory tree with a dense, rounded habit.
-It typically matures to 40-60' in cultivation, but can reach 100' or more in the wild.
+It is a deciduous, single or multi-trunked, understory tree with a dense, rounded habit that typically matures to 40-60’ tall in cultivation, but can reach 100’ or more in the wild.
 It is grown for its beautiful shape and its attractive foliage.
-Round-oval to heart-shaped leaves (to 4" long) resemble those of a small redbud (Cercis = redbud genus and phyllon= Greek for leaf).
+Cordate, round-oval leaves (to 4” long) resemble those of a small redbud (Cercis is the redbud genus and phyllon is Greek for leaf).
 Leaves emerge reddish purple in spring, mature to medium green with a slight bluish tinge in summer and turn quality shades of gold, orange and red in fall.
 Although not aromatic, the fallen autumn leaves have been varyingly described as smelling of cinnamon, burnt sugar or ripe apples.
-Tiny flowers (red on male trees and green on female trees) appear in spring but are not showy.
-Pollinated flowers on female trees are followed by clusters of greenish pods (to 3/4" long).
+Tiny flowers (red on male trees and green on female trees) appear in spring before the foliage but are not particularly showy.
+Pollinated flowers on female trees are followed by clusters of greenish pods (to 3/4” long).

 No serious insect or disease problems.
 Foliage may scorch in hot, dry and/or windy conditions.